 - 1. For login problems, call the Service Desk at 874-4357. - 2.
-The Service Desk Website, https://web.uri.edu/itservicedesk/ posts the semester operating schedule as well as a link on the right index to the self- help technical wiki.
-That site contains Brightspace help and instructions for both students and faculty. - 3.
-Recommended browsers (those with the most QA testing effort against them) are Google Chrome, Safari, and Mozilla Firefox.
+The Service Desk Website posts the semester operating schedule as well as a link on the right index to the self- help technical wiki.
+That site contains Brightspace help and instructions for both students and faculty.

+3. Recommended browsers (those with the most QA testing effort against them) are Google Chrome, Safari, and Mozilla Firefox.
 The mobile versions of these browsers also work well with the majority of operations in Brightspace.
 Internet Explorer is not recommended.